 What’s the goal of the Root Key-Signing Key Ceremony?

-Since the DNS root zone hasn’t a parent zone, the Root DNSSEC KSK Ceremony takes place to reinforce trust and ensure the integrity and authenticity of the DNS root zone’s information.
+Since the DNS root zone has no parent zone, the Root DNSSEC KSK Ceremony takes place to reinforce trust and ensure the integrity and authenticity of the DNS root zone’s information.
 The DNS root zone contains information about how to query the top-level domain (TLD) name servers, such as “.com”, “.org” and “.edu”, allowing Internet users to access domain names in all TLDs.
 So, its reliability is essential.

 Security and transparency

 The Root Signing Ceremony is public and broadcasted on live streaming, to reinforce trust and transparency.
 The ceremony is firmly controlled and audited.
 The strictest security is necessary for the DNSSEC protocol to succeed as a global standard.

 Every precaution is taken to minimize the risk of malicious conspirators.
 In the ceremony room, within a safe room, there are two safes to separate the access to the Hardware Security Module (HSM) from the access to the operators’ cards that activate it.
 One safe keeps the credentials to activate the HSM, inside plastic cases in tamper-proof bags, and the other one keeps the HSM and the private portion of the KSK.